The world of content marketing is so vast and complex that it often seems to encounter contradictions.

 On the one hand, you have every SEO marketing agency telling you that you need to use all of your keywords and carefully select them according to the volume and rank they perform on search engines.

 On the other hand, you have the same experts saying that you cannot just stuff your blog with keywords because you may risk sounding like a robot.

 And then, they talk about how you have to answer the questions everybody is asking but create unique content while doing so.

-Seems a little too complicated.
+Seems a little too complicated, right?
 However, SEO, content marketing, and copywriting are not impossible to solve.

 You see, if we revise the rules mentioned above, they actually don’t exclude one another.
 It is possible to create unique, trendy, and relevant content.